marlonmoreira000/wordle-app/README.md

 ##  System Requirements

 This app can be run on all major operating systems.
-See [Gemfile] INSERT for required Ruby gems.
+See [Gemfile](https://github.com/marlonmoreira000/wordle-app/blob/master/Gemfile) for required Ruby gems.

 ## Techniques

 The main coding techniques used to create this app are:

-- Procedural programming
+- OOP
 - Ruby Modules (similar to Java Interfaces)
 - Git and GitHub
 - Error-handling